w3f/Grants-Program/applications/stative_network.md

 ### Overview

 - **Total Estimated Duration:**
-  - 2 months for 2a (consecutive)
+  - 2 months for MS1 (consecutive)
-  - 1.5 months for 2b (consecutive)
+  - 1.5 months for MS2 (consecutive)
-  - 1.5 months for 2c (consecutive)
+  - 1.5 months for MS3 (consecutive)
-  - 3 months for 2d (in parallel to technical feasibility)
-  - Total of 8 months work volume, to be completed in 5 months with parallelization
+  - Total of 5 months work volume
 - **Full-Time Equivalent (FTE):**
-  - Average of 0.5 FTE (1.0 FTE during parallelization)
+  - Average of 0.5 FTE
   - As stated under "Team experience", the team currently has other main jobs or engagements and can consequently invest only limited amounts of time - we will do our best to invest as much time as possible to progress as fast as possible.
 The team is prepared and looking forward to switching to the project full-time in the future.
 - **Total Costs:**
   - 6,000 USD for 2a
   - 4,500 USD for 2b
   - 4,500 USD for 2c
-  - 9,000 USD for 2d
-  - Total of 24,000 USD
+  - Total of 15,000 USD

-### Milestone 2a.
-Technical Feasibility - Basic functionality
+### Technical Feasibility: Milestone 1 - Basic functionality

 - **Estimated duration:** 2 month
 - **FTE:** 0.5